ethereumclassic/ECIPs/README.md

 # Getting started contributing
 The [ECIP sample](./ECIP-1.sample.md) is the best place to start.
 The sample was updated for Ethereum use by Martin Becze, it was predominantly derived from the Bitcoin improvement proposal based on the Python improvement proposal system.
 Fork the repository and add your ECIP to it, using the provided [ECIP markdown template](./ECIP-number.template.md).
-Submit by creating a Pull Request to the Ethereum Classic Labs' [ECIPs repository](https://github.com/etclabscore/ECIPs/pulls).
+Submit by creating a Pull Request to the Ethereum Classic [ECIPs repository](https://github.com/ethereumclassic/ECIPs).

 # Contributing

  1. Review [ECIP-1](./ecip-1.sample.md).
  2. Fork the repository by clicking "Fork" in the top right.
  3. Add your ECIP to your fork of the repository.
 There is a [template ECIP here](ECIP-number.template.md).
- 4. Submit a Pull Request to Ethereum Classic Labs' [ECIPs repository](https://github.com/etclabscore/ECIPs/pulls).
+ 4. Submit a Pull Request to Ethereum Classic's [ECIPs repository](https://github.com/ethereumclassic/ECIPs).

 Your first PR should be a first draft of the final ECIP.
 It must meet the formatting criteria enforced by the build (largely, correct metadata in the header).
 An editor will manually review the first PR for a new ECIP and assign it a number before merging it.
 Make sure you include a `discussions-to` header with the URL to a discussion forum or open GitHub issue where people can discuss the ECIP as a whole.